Satisfactory Academic Progress

 - The reason a student is citing that they did not meet Satisfactory Academic Progress during the term must be accompanied by appropriate supporting documentation**.
 Examples of supporting documentation are:

-- Illness: Statement from physician, copies of doctor/hospital bills
+- Illness: Statement from physician

 - Death of immediate family member such parent, grandparent, sibling, spouse or dependent: Copy of death certificate, obituary or funeral announcement.